Introduction to Clone Stamp Tool

 2. Make a Duplicate Layer and then Clone on that Layer

-This method should therefore NEVER be employed.
+This method should, therefore, NEVER be employed.
 The second way is better because the background layer is not changed.
 But undue mistakes are harder to make.
 The image also takes up more storage space, as two copies of the image are now available.
-This is therefore also not the best way.
+This is, therefore, also not the best way.

 3. Clone on a Separate, Empty Layer

 The third method offers many advantages in practice and is the only one to use in most cases.
 When an error occurs, the removal tool can simply delete it from the picture.
-It takes less room on the drive and it is easy to click the visibility icon toggle the changes.
+It takes less room on the drive, and it is easy to click the visibility icon to toggle the changes.

 Shortcut Keys of Using the Brush

 - Right Bracket size ) increases the size of the brush.

 - Left Brush shift decreases the feeder size.

 - Links Bracket size decreases, and the brush size increases.

 - Right Bracket (shift).

 Take your pins to make it smoother, or move the right bracket to increase the hardness by using a swivel left bracket.
 The increased size depends on the brush size.
 Brush size increase/decrement sizes • 1-9 1• 10-100 10* > 100 25 Five degrees of hardness occur, and each click changes the hardness by 20%, giving you 100% 80%, 60%, 40%, and 20%, as shown in this figure.